rabowskyb/amazon-sagemaker-workshop/README.md

 ### 2. Launching the Notebook Instance

 1. In the upper-right corner of the AWS Management Console, confirm you are in the desired AWS region.
-Select either Oregon or N. Virginia.
+Select N. Virginia, Oregon, Ohio, or Ireland.

 2. Click on Amazon SageMaker from the list of all services.
 This will bring you to the Amazon SageMaker console homepage.